jxmot/cssjs-minify/README.md

 * [minimize-prep](https://github.com/jxmot/minimize-prep#readme) has been installed in a *sibling* folder to the folder where this utility has been installed.
 * minimize-prep has been **not** been run yet.

+In this mode the `minimize-prep` utility will be ran for you.
+After it has completed the resulting files will be minified.

 **Output Example:**

 ```